Home

 Compilers and Transformations

-In essence, a compiler takes a program written in some source language and transforms it into an executable program.
-This transformation has a key property: it preserves some kind of behavior.
+In essence, a compiler takes a program written in some source language and transforms it into an executable program; this transformation has a key property: it preserves behavior defined by the source language.

-For example, a program written in C++ describes what happens in some abstract machine defined by the C++ standard.
-When the compiler transforms this program into a program for a real world machine, it must ensure that the real world machine will behave like the C++ abstract machine does.
+For example, a program written in C++ describes what happens in the abstract machine defined by the C++ standard.
+When the compiler transforms this program into a program for a real world machine, it must ensure that the real world machine will behave like the C++ abstract machine would.

 Many Transformations

-In reality, the compiler performs many such behaviour-preserving transformations before producing the final program, using different representations along the way.
-Let’s look at one possible flow that an LLVM-based compiler may follow; don’t worry about the names of each stage, we’re interested in the fact that they exist, and where the IR is located.
+In reality, the compiler performs many behaviour-preserving transformations before producing the final program; along the way, it uses many different representations for the program, like graphs, high-level instruction sequences, and real machine instructions.
+Let’s look at one possible flow that an LLVM-based compiler may follow; don’t worry about the names of each stage, as we’re only interested in the fact that they exist, and where the IR is located.

 We start with the source program, and then we: